-Selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) are two different types of antidepressants.
-SSRIs increase serotonin levels in the brain, while SNRIs increase both serotonin and norepinephrine levels.
+Selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) are two types of antidepressants.
+SSRIs increase serotonin levels in the brain, while SNRIs increase serotonin and norepinephrine levels.

 Both SSRIs and SNRIs act on neurotransmitters, which are chemicals in the brain that help carry nerve signals between neurons.

 Keep reading to learn more about the differences between these two types of medication, including how they work, the conditions that doctors may use them to treat, and the associated side effects.

 Cells in the brain make neurotransmitters, including serotonin and norepinephrine, which some people may call noradrenaline.

 Different neurotransmitters carry different types of signals.
 Some, called excitatory neurotransmitters, increase the chance of the neuron generating an electrical signal called an action potential.
 Inhibitory neurotransmitters, by contrast, weaken or slow nerve signals.

 Serotonin can serve both excitatory and inhibitory roles, while norepinephrine is a purely excitatory neurotransmitter.